-Sycamore Shoals State Historic Park protects the land that was the location of several important historic events that occurred in the late 18th century.
+Sycamore Shoals State Historic Park protects the land that was the location of several important historical events that occurred in the late 18th century.
 Leaving the English colonies, settlers began arriving along the Watauga Old Fields, in search of a new life on what was Cherokee land.
 John Carter, one of the primary political, military and business leaders of this era, and his son Landon, built a home, the Carter Mansion, three miles from Sycamore Shoals.
-This structure is the oldest standing frame house in Tennessee, dating back to the mid to late 1770s.
+This structure is the oldest standing frame house in Tennessee and dates back to the mid to late 1770s.

 Give your time, talents and energy to improving the park for future generations.

 Looking for something to do at the park?
 Here is a list of activities you can do at the park on your next adventure.

 The upcoming events calendar is the perfect place to find festivals, guided trips and more.

 Are you looking for a park map?
 Click the link below to see a list of available maps for this park.

 Sign up for our newsletter to stay connected to events, promotions and discounts at Tennessee State Parks.

 Give the gift of the outdoors with a gift card.
 Gift cards good towards camping, lodging, golf, etc.